asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 ### Outliers

-One of the main problems in samples are **outliers**, that are values very different from the rest of values of the sample.
+One of the main problems in samples are **outliers**, values very different from the rest of values of the sample.

 **Example**.
 The last height of the following sample of heights is an outlier.

 <img class="img-center" src="img/descriptive/outlier.png" alt="Outlier" width="400">

-It’s important to find out outliers before doing any analysis, cause outliers usually distort the results.
+It is important to find out outliers before doing any analysis, because outliers usually distort the results.

-They always appears in the ends of the distribution, and can be find out easily with a box and whiskers chart (as be showed later).
+They always appears in the ends of the distribution, and can be found out easily with a box and whiskers chart (as be show later).

 ### Outliers management